XGovFormBuilder/digital-form-builder/README.md

 ### Smoke tests

-There is a suite of smoke tests which are run against all PR's.
-There is nightly cron based action which executes smoke tests against the Heroku deployments.
-The nightly job is scheduled to run at midnight.
+A suite of smoke tests are run against all PRs.
+There is a Cron Job that executes smoke tests against the Heroku deployments and is scheduled to run at midnight every day.

 To run the smoke tests locally, you start the containers up using the command